-One of the most irritating problems I have with the antivaccination movement is their over-reliance on false authorities, where they trumpet the publications or commentary from someone who appears to have all of the credentials to be a part of the discussion on vaccines, but really doesn’t.
-Here’s the thing – it simply does not matter who the authority is or isn’t, all that matters is the evidence.
+One of the most irritating problems I have with the anti-vaccine movement is their over-reliance on false authorities – they overrate publications (often in worthless predatory journals) or commentary from someone who appears to have all of the credentials to be a part of the discussion on vaccines, but really isn’t close to being a real vaccine scientist.

 For example, Christopher Shaw and Lucija Tomljenovic, two researchers in the Department of Ophthalmology at the University of British Columbia, have, for all intents and purposes, sterling credentials in medicine and science.
-However, they publish nonsense research (usually filled with the weakest of epidemiology trying to show population level correlation between vaccines and adverse events) in low ranked scientific journals.
+However, they publish nonsense research (usually filled with the weakest of epidemiology trying to show a population-level correlation between vaccines and adverse events) in low ranked scientific journals.

 Who is Tetyana Obukhanych?

-But let’s take a more scientifically skeptical analysis of her credentials, especially if the antivaccination forces are going to use her as an authority figure.
+So let’s see what Tetyana’s background is.
+And we need to critically examine those credentials, especially if the anti-vaccine zealots are going to use her as an authority figure.

-- Ironically, of the eight articles that has her name as a co-author, three of them actually supported the use of vaccines (see one, two, three).
+- Ironically, of the eight articles that have her name as a co-author, some of them actually supported the use of vaccines (see one, two, three).

-- Furthermore, none of Obukhanych’s research had anything to do with vaccines.
-Sure, she possibly assisted in some interesting research in the immune response, but as far as I can tell, it wasn’t much more than doing assays, something a basic research technologist could do.
+- Sure, she possibly assisted in some interesting research in the immune response, but as far as I can tell, it wasn’t much more than doing assays, something a basic research technologist could do.

 - There is nothing in her background that indicates she has compiled robust and scientifically important evidence about vaccines.
-Pro-science (and pro-vaccination) people like myself are unimpressed with credentials, because the ONLY thing that matters is the quality and quantity of published, peer-reviewed evidence.
-Paul Offit knows more in his left pinky finger than I do about vaccines, but it’s the mountain of evidence from him and hundreds of other researchers that matter to anyone in science-based medicine world of vaccines.
+Pro-science (and pro-vaccination,) people like myself, are unimpressed with credentials because the ONLY thing that matters is the quality and quantity of published, peer-reviewed evidence.
+Paul Offit knows more in his left pinky finger than I do about vaccines, but it’s the mountain of evidence that he’s published in high quality, peer-reviewed, biomedical journals over twenty or more years that do matter.

 I cannot find anything in her background, writing, or peer-reviewed publications that would indicate that her credentials supported her being thrust upon the world as a vaccine expert.
-Again, only evidence matters, not the credentials.
+I’m going to sound like a broken record, but only evidence matters, not Tetyana’s credentials.

 Tetyana Obukhanych’s book